SEIRFX-621/backend-MERN-muscle-memory/README.md

 ## Debugging

 Please note there is launch.json file already created to locally debug this backend project inside of the .vscode directory.

+# Steps

+We will have to create the following controllers and models to support our doodle app's frontend.

+1. We will need a model that will store doodles for each user
+2. we'll need to create our controller for doodles
+3. we'll need to create an endpoint for creating doodle version
+4. we'll need to create an endpoint for fetching our doodle history
+5. we'll need to create a component for deleting drawings

+## 1: Creating the models

+Our model should hold a reference to a user, and also it should hold a 2 dimension array that contains each cell of our doodle

+1. model should have user reference
+    This should involve creating a reference association with the user schema in your doodle model
+2. model should have doodle array data
+    Doodle data will be a collection of doodleData models.
+We will wantour doodle data to be a 20x20 grid with x and y coordinates for each pixel and an indication on if we need to fill that pixel with color ot now.

+    You may noticed, we really only need to be storying pixels that will be drawn, as our client side app can assume all missing pixels will not be colored in.

+    We will also need to be able to be able to fetch versions of each drawing(each new pixel colored in by our user will be a new doodle version).

+    So we will need our doodle model to hold an array of doodle versions, and each doodle version will need to hold the pixel coordinates that should be colored in.

+    ex: 0 = no color, and 1 = color
+    see an example of how versions might be stored in our doodle data versions

+    ### Version 1
+    ```
+    0 0 0 1 0 0 0
+    0 0 1 0 1 0 0
+    0 1 0 0 0 1 0
+    1 0 0 0 0 0 1
+    0 1 0 0 0 1 0
+    0 0 1 0 1 0 0
+    0 0 0 1 0 0 0
+    ```

+    ### Version 2 (change inside of [])
+    ```
+    0 0 0[0]0 0 0
+    0 0 1 0 1 0 0
+    0 1 0 0 0 1 0
+    1 0 0 0 0 0 1
+    0 1 0 0 0 1 0
+    0 0 1 0 1 0 0
+    0 0 0 1 0 0 0
+    ```

+    ### Version 3 (change inside of [])
+    ```
+    0 0 0 0 0 0 0
+    0 0[0]0 1 0 0
+    0 1 0 0 0 1 0
+    1 0 0 0 0 0 1
+    0 1 0 0 0 1 0
+    0 0 1 0 1 0 0
+    0 0 0 1 0 0 0
+    ```